ocaml-flambda/flambda-backend/jane/doc/capsules.md

 ;;
 ```

-Similarly, though `portable` functions might not execute in the initial capsule, they always execute in _some_ capsule.
+Although `portable` functions don't execute in the initial capsule, they always execute in _some_ capsule.
-During a `portable` function, we can ask for access to the _current capsule_:
+Hence, we can always ask for access to the current capsule:

 ```ocaml
 let increment_current () =